hambonesoftware/plantit/README.md

 ```

 By default the frontend expects the backend at `http://localhost:8000`.
 Override by setting `window.PLANTIT_API_BASE` before loading `router.js` if needed.

+The frontend now ships with an installable PWA shell and offline-first behaviors:

+- A service worker caches the shell, thin VM modules, and VM GET responses for offline reads.
+- Non-GET mutations queue in IndexedDB when the browser is offline and replay automatically once connectivity returns.
+- Successive replays trigger thin VMs to refresh and clear any queued notices.

+To reset offline state during development, unregister the service worker and clear site data from your browser.

 ### Tests & Quality Gates